A Woman of Substance (1985 TV series): Plot

 Emma goes into partnership with the Kallinskis.
 Unfortunately, her private life runs less smoothly.
 Joe is killed in the Battle of the Somme and Laura, now married to Blackie, dies giving birth to a son, Bryan.
 Emma takes in Bryan to live with her and her children until Blackie returns from the war.

 In early 1918, Emma falls in love with Australian Army officer Paul McGill.
 He is sent to the war in France after recovering from a leg injury.
 After the war, Emma is hurt and disappointed to learn that Paul has returned to his estranged wife.
 She turns to an acquaintance, Arthur Ainsley, for consolation, agreeing to marry him.
 She and her new husband have twins, Robin and Elizabeth, but the marriage is short-lived when Paul returns.
 Emma is angry until Paul explains that he tried writing but his secretary hid the letters.
-They start seeing each other and she divorces her husband after giving birth to Paul's child, a daughter they name Daisy.
+They start seeing each other and she divorces her husband after giving birth to Paul's daughter, Daisy.

 Emma has never forgiven the Fairleys for how they treated her and her family.
 Now rich and powerful, she buys the Fairley's holdings, including Fairley Hall, which she intends to demolish and use as a public park.

 In February 1939, with a new war on the horizon, Paul travels to Australia to ask his wife for a divorce.
-While there, he is nearly killed in a car crash.
-He survives but will die within a year.
+While there, he narrowly survives a car crash.
 He redraws his will, leaving nearly everything to Emma and Daisy (including his vast shares in the Sitex oil company).
-He then he commits suicide.
+He then commits suicide.
 Emma is devastated but eventually recovers enough to run her business empires.

 Emma's children marry and have children – Edwina, Kit and Robin have one child each.
 Elizabeth marries repeatedly and has four, and Daisy marries and has two, including Paula.

 Back in 1970, Emma invites the family to her Yorkshire estate for her 80th birthday.
 After dinner, Emma informs them she changed her will, effectively disinheriting her children (except Daisy, to whom she leaves the house and her father's sapphires) for their deceit and leaving everything to her grandchildren instead.
 She announces that Paula will inherit the Harte's Department Store chain.
 Emma's other four children are furious but reluctantly accept £1 million each and sign agreements they will not contest her will.
 Emma also gives her blessing to Paula's engagement to Jim Fairley, Edwin's grandson, thus ending her lifelong hatred of the Fairley family.